This NYC restaurant guide was published in August 2018 and updated in May 2019.

 I’ve heard the best food in the world is in NYC, and how could it not be?
 There is food everywhere you turn, the odds are definitely in their favor.
 The challenge is filtering through the mediocre and finding the great ones.
-I’ve been to NYC a few times now, and hope I can filter through at least some of those for you and help you find where to eat in NYC!
+I’ve been to NYC a few times now, and I hope I can filter through at least some of those for you and help you find where to eat in NYC!
+This post is a compilation of my past trips and the best food from them all!

-When choosing a where to eat in NYC, don’t use Yelp.
+When choosing where to eat in NYC, don’t use Yelp.
 Everything is 4 stars and they have mixed reviews.
-I’ve heard TripAdvisor is the better place to look in the city!
-In some cases, I had a good idea of the popular places I wanted to hit or foods I wanted to try (i.e. rainbow bagels, crazy milkshakes, and the “fish ice cream” I later learned is called taiyaki).
-For others, we ended up scrolling through our phones and giving up quickly because “italian restaurant in NYC” was not a helpful search!
+I’ve heard TripAdvisor is the better place to look in the city, and I’ve also used Instagram in recent years!
+Instagram is a great place to find popular spots In some cases, I had a good idea of the popular places I wanted to hit or foods I wanted to try (i.e. rainbow bagels, crazy milkshakes, and the “fish ice cream” I later learned is called Taiyaki).
+For others, we ended up scrolling through our phones and giving up quickly because “Italian restaurant in NYC” was not a helpful search!
 You’re better off wandering around a few blocks and stumbling into a place that looks good!

 The recommendations below are by no means the best spots in the city, but I only wrote about them if I truly recommend them, so they either have great ambiance, flair, or amazing food.
 These recommendations are a compilation of all of my NYC trips, so without further ado, here is where you should eat in NYC!